irmen/prog8/docs/source/targetsystem.rst

 Prog8 targets the following hardware:

-- 8 bit MOS 6502/6510 CPU
+- 8 bit MOS 6502/65c02/6510 CPU
 - 64 Kb addressable memory (RAM or ROM)
-- memory mapped I/O registers
+- optional use of memory mapped I/O registers
+- optional use of system ROM routines

-The main target machine is the Commodore-64, which is an example of this.
+The main target machine is the well-known Commodore-64, which is an example of this.
+Another (preliminary) supported target machine is the `CommanderX16 <https://www.commanderx16.com/>`_ .

-This chapter explains the relevant system details of such a machine.
+This chapter explains the relevant system details of such machines.

 Memory Model